MarieHouillon/FACILE-RS-actions/README.md

 ### create_radar

 Creates an archive in the [RADAR service](https://www.radar-service.eu) and upload the assets provided as positional arguments.
 The metadata is created similar to `create_datacite`.
+A detailed HowTo for releasing datasets on RADAR is provided in the file `HOWTO_release_radar.md` in this directory.

 ```
 usage: create_radar [-h] [--metadata-location METADATA_LOCATIONS]